 The State does not authorize the use of restraint or seclusion in the waiver program.
-Any allegations of restraint, seclusion, or other potential abuse, neglect, or financial exploitation would be reported to Operating Agency administration via the unusual incident report procedure.
+Any allegations of restraint, seclusion, or other potential abuse, neglect, or financial exploitation would be reported to OA administration via the unusual CI reporting procedure.
 Simultaneously, an alleged incident would be reported to the proper authority for review.

-For customers enrolled in a Managed Care Organization (MCO), the MCOs are responsible to detect the unauthorized use of restraint or seclusion.
+For customers enrolled in an MCO, the MCOs are responsible to detect the unauthorized use of restraint or seclusion.
 Events involving the use of restraint or seclusion would be reported to the MCO as a reportable incident and reported to the investigating authority as indicated.

-The OA Rehabilitation Counselors and MCO Care Coordinators are responsible for detecting the unauthorized use of restraints and assuring customer's health, safety, and welfare.
-The use of unauthorized use of restraints is monitored through annual face-to-face visits and routine monthly contacts with the customer and through reports by providers, family, or friends, as well as through the analysis of complaints or incidents.
+The OA HSP Rehabilitation Counselors, the OA Case Managers, and MCO Care Coordinators are responsible for detecting the unauthorized use of restraints and assuring customer's health, safety, and welfare.
+The use of unauthorized use of restraints is monitored through face-to-face visits and routine phone contacts with the customer and through reports by providers, family, or friends, as well as through the analysis of complaints or incidents.
+Telephonic and face-to-face contacts alternate monthly.